AdamJ-Dev/unfoolable-blog-CMS/README.md

   delete a comment: owner;
 ```

 AdamJ-Dev is the only owner.
 An owner is also an admin.
 To *become* an admin, you have to sign up.
 To sign up, you require a passcode.
-The passcode is known only to existing admins, and may be changed at the application owner's discretion.
+The passcode is known only to existing admins, and may be changed at the owner's discretion.

 ## Getting started: